loopbackio/loopback.io/pages/en/lb4/Introduction-to-LoopBack-Next-development.md

 });
 ```

-Secondly, there are several new technologies we use in LoopBack Next and each of them is significantly different from what I got used to.
+Secondly, there are several new technologies we use in LoopBack 4 and each of them is significantly different from what I got used to.
 Mentioned [ECMAScript 5](https://en.wikipedia.org/wiki/ECMAScript#5th_Edition) and [TypeScript](https://www.typescriptlang.org/) earlier; and [OpenAPI](https://www.openapis.org/) is another.
-They are cool new technologies that make LoopBack Next shine, but I felt being pulled out of my comfort zone many times a day.
+They are cool new technologies that make LoopBack 4 shine, but I felt being pulled out of my comfort zone many times a day.

 This blog will cover these "conceptual roadblocks" in the following ("Foundation") section.
-The remainder covers LoopBack-Next with focus on three core concepts: Controllers, Components, and Sequence.
+The remainder covers LoopBack 4 with focus on three core concepts: Controllers, Components, and Sequence.

 ## Foundation

 I'm going to summarize a few key concepts and a list of tools I found useful.
 That way, we can quickly understand the big picture without getting bogged down to details of each technology; and with the list of tools, we can go back to the details when needed.

-LoopBack Next is built on TypeScript and OpenAPI.
+LoopBack 4 is built on TypeScript and OpenAPI.
 TypeScript is built on ECMAScript 8.
 Quickly browsing those technologies will help solidify our footage.

 ### ECMAScript